 In this subsection, we design experiments to answer \textbf{RQ2} by 1) comparing the estimator of SEMI with Wallace'13, 2) comparing the performance of applying SEMI as stopping rule with Ros'17 and Cormack'16 stopping rules.

 Firstly, {SEMI} was compared with the Wallace'13 estimators for the task of estimating the prevalence of relevant examples ($|R|/|E|$).
-Results from uniform random sampling\footnote{No active learning keeps random sampling from unlabeled data and query the labels, estimates as $|R_E|=|L_R|/|L|$.
-It was observed to estimate more accurately than Wallace'13 estimator according to Wallace \emph{et al.}~\cite{wallace2013active}} is also provided as a baseline.
+Results from uniform random sampling~\footnote{Uniform random sampling samples from unlabeled data randomly and queries the labels, it then estimates $|R|$ as $|R_E|=|E|\times|L_R|/|L|$.
+It was observed to estimate more accurately than the Wallace'13 estimator according to \citet{wallace2013active}.} is also provided as a baseline.

 We then used the SEMI estimator as an early stopping rule for literature reviews.
 Reviews were simulated on our four full datasets and stopped when $|L_R|\geq T_{rec}|R_E|$. $T_{rec}$ represents the desired final recall of the review and $T_{rec}=0.90$ for SEMI (90), $T_{rec}=0.95$ for SEMI (95).
 Note that $R_E$ was calculated each time the learner was retrained.
-Performances of this new stopping rule were analyzed by comparing with : \begin{itemize} \item Ros'17: i.e., stopping when 50 non-relevant papers found in succession; \item Cormack'16: The knee method with $\rho= 6$. \end{itemize} Note that besides $\rho= 6$, Cormack and Crossman~\cite{Cormack2016Engineering} have suggested an alternative $\rho= 156 - min(|L_R|, 150)$, especially for the cases of a relatively small dataset.
+Performances of this new stopping rule were analyzed by comparing with : \begin{itemize} \item Ros'17: i.e., stopping when 50 non-relevant papers found in succession; \item Cormack'16: The knee method with $\rho= 6$. \end{itemize} Note that besides $\rho= 6$, \citet{Cormack2016Engineering} have suggested an alternative $\rho= 156 - min(|L_R|, 150)$, especially for the cases of a relatively small dataset.
 However when we tested it, Cormack'16 stopping rule barely worked with $\rho= 156 - min(|L_R|, 150)$ and almost all candidate papers were reviewed.
-Therefore we choose $\rho= 6$ for Cormack'16 method.
+Therefore we choose $\rho= 6$ for the Cormack'16 method.